 Skarlock thralls are insidious creatures of blackest sorcery.
 Linked to their warcasters by bonds so powerful they can act in their master's stead, skarlocks move against enemies with a confidence born of a baleful intelligence.

 - Attached - Before the start of the game, attach this model/unit to a friendly Faction warcaster/warlock for the rest of the game.
-Each warcaster/warlock can only have one model/unit attached to it.
+Each Faction warcaster/warlock can only have one model/unit attached to it.

-- Soul Taker: Soul Cage - This model collects souls from living enemies who die within 2" of this model, this model gains the destroyed model's soul token.
-This model can store up to three soul tokens at any time.
+- Soul Taker: Soul Cage - This model can gain soul tokens.
+When a living enemy model is destroyed within 2" of this model, this model gains the destroyed model's soul token.
+This model can have up to three soul tokens at any time.
 This model can spend soul tokens for the following:

 - Strength of Death - During its Combat Action, this model can spend soul tokens to boost one attack or damage roll for each token spent.